Private AI clusters pooled over the internet, on your hardware.

 Who can see my prompts?

 The first peer in your chain decrypts your input to run their layers — that is how transformer inference works at all.
-Activations between subsequent peers are encrypted with a per-swarm AES-256 key derived from the invite token.
+Activations between subsequent peers are encrypted with a per-swarm AES-256-GCM key derived from your swarm's shared secret via HKDF.
 The trust model is simple and honest: only invite people you would trust to see your prompts.

 Why private swarms only?